Allonck/MAS-Skippers-codes/README.md

 * Overscan ROI is fixed but can be shifted per extension using roi_shifting().

-* Headers are preserved in all outputs to support DS9 visualization (-mosaic iraf).
+* Headers are preserved in all outputs to support DS9 visualization (-mosaic iraf) and only modifies the keyword DATASEC.

 * The pipeline is modular and intended for further extension in the near future (e.g., cosmic ray rejection, gain correction).